Hankintailmoitukset/hilma-api/endpoints/endpoints.md

 - 502 Upstream error.
 Hilma API failed to validate the notice in TED

 For general error handling details, see [Error Handling](https://github.com/Hankintailmoitukset/hilma-api/blob/master/endpoints/errorhandling.md).

+# Draft Notices

+Notices can be created as drafts to be finished in Hilma.
+To get started, you may use our [Examples](https://github.com/Hankintailmoitukset/hilma-api/tree/master/Draft%20examples)
+Once a notice is published, you may want to continue with the process.
+The easiest way to do this is by using the parentEtsIdentifier query param and by changing the notice subtype in the request.
+Otherwise the request payload may be identical to the published notice.
+You may use the /eforms -endpoint to retreive the entire content of the eform.
+For corrigendum notices when creating drafts, you may use isCorrigendum -query param.
+In this case, the parentEtsIdentifier is also required.
+The payload should also contain parent eform.